-Engines and boats will be placed pending inspection in a well defined place, which remains under the care of the " boat park " official.
-This is called the " parc fermé. "
+Engines and boats will be placed pending inspection in a well defined place, which remains under the care of the "boat park" official.
+This is called the "parc fermé."

-The boats in each class must go directly to the "parc ferme" for relevant inspection immediately and directly after the end of the final heat.
+The first 3 (three) boats classified in each class must go directly to the "parc ferme" for relevant inspection immediately and directly after the end of the final heat.
 Any visit to their respective pits during this move will result in disqualification.
 Only officials, driver and maximum two mechanics per boat are allowed to attend.